 Maximum water pressure is 100 PSI and maximum operating temperature is 110 F.

-Housing has a 5-year warranty.
+Housing has a 1 year warranty.
 The KDF/GAC cartridge has a 3-year warranty, prorated at $1.65 per month of usage.

 This warranty does not cover damage due to abuse, neglect, freezing, fire or other fortuitous event.
-No allowance is made for the consequential damage, labor or expense incurred as a result of a proven defect.
+No allowances made for any consequential damages, labor or expense incurred as a result of a proven defect.
 NO WARRANTY FOR MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.

 Our filters are not warranted against sediment clogging.
 If the flow rate is significantly reduced, clogging is most likely.
 You can try to back-flush the filters by reversing the fittings on the housing to temporarily reverse the water flow.